-State governance sets statewide vision,39 helping to define and enact common purpose, outcomes, and goals.
-More than just a set of words, common-defining vision typically relies on deep work to shift incentive systems.
-For example, it may rely on broadening K-12 schools' sense of responsibility for academic preparation to include workforce readiness or broadening employers' desire for prepared workers to include investing in positive youth development.
+State leaders and policymakers enable shared governance for universal pathways by directing the establishment of a cross-sector statewide governing body.
+State governing bodies must be inclusive of K-12, postsecondary, community, and multiple professional boards, industries, and unions.
+They must also workforce readiness or broadening employers' desire for prepared workers to include investing in positive youth development.
 State governance articulates the policy priorities that are necessary for state-level systems change; significant policy change is usually required to shift away from a time-based system, expand work-based learning and pathway programs, support and enable high school and postsecondary program redesign, and shift curriculum and assessment practices across the state.
 Policy change is also important for allocating resources and managing funding streams.
 Often, K-12, postsecondary, workforce, and community organizations receive revenue through siloed federal, state, local, and philanthropic funding streams.
 Working toward collective impact requires a highly technical facility with these funding mechanisms, and streamlining and braiding funding for maximum impact and efficiency.